 For very severe cases of COPD and other lung disorders, your physician may recommend surgery.
 This is usually only an option if you have very severe symptoms, medicine and other treatments aren’t working, and you cannot breathe well at all.
 Below are some of the different kinds of surgical procedures available.

 Trans-tracheal oxygen delivery

+Transtracheal oxygen therapy (TTOT) is the administration of oxygen directly into the trachea via a small, flexible, plastic catheter.
+It is intended only for patients requiring long-term, continuous oxygen therapy and is a scientifically validated alternative to oxygen delivered by nasal prongs.
 This is a very simple procedure in which a small opening is made in the neck and a catheter is placed through the opening and directly into your trachea (windpipe), and is attached to an oxygen delivery device to feed oxygen directly to your lungs.
 The opening in the neck is very small and can often be hidden with clothing, thereby being much less noticeable than the traditional cannula.

 Lung Volume Reduction Surgery (LVRS)

 Lung volume reduction surgery is a procedure to help people with severe emphysema affecting the upper lung lobes.
 LVRS is not a cure for COPD but can improve one’s exercise capacity and quality of life.
 The goal of the surgery is to reduce the size of the lungs by removing about 30 percent of the most diseased lung tissues so that the remaining healthier portion can perform better.
 LVRS also can allow the diaphragm to return to its normal shape, helping you breathe more efficiently.
 The surgery has been shown to help improve breathing ability, lung capacity and overall quality of life among those who qualify for it.